Loego/nft-protocol-erc20-staking/README.md

 Gets the current earnings for the user by adding up all of their earnings for each deposit.

 ### `uint256 userFunds`
-Total number of user funds held in the contract at the moment.
+Total number of user funds held in the contract at the moment.This represents amount of currency.

 ### `uint256 stakingFunds`
 Total number of rewards remaining.